joshuaKnauber/scripting_nodes/README.md

 [] add back blend data input nodes
 [] fix property output not showing properly when selecting collection as prop (blend to?, maybe fine?)
-[] paste in object prop -> shows objects as input and can't find default [] enum items on function parameter
+[] paste in object prop -> shows objects as input and can't find default [] geo node like props / attributes in blender property node [] enum items on function parameter
 [] enum items from operator to button/run operator
+[] property update
+[] replace space data in paths with screen/area stuff